Should My Mac Be on Zillexit Update

 Modern applications assume certain OS resources exist.
 When they don’t find them, things get messy fast.

-You’ll see crashes at random moments.
-Files that won’t save properly.
-Features that just don’t work (and you won’t know why until you’ve wasted hours troubleshooting).
+You’ll hit crashes at random moments.
+Files won’t save right.
+Features break, and you won’t figure out why until you’ve burned hours trying to fix it.

 Even if the app launches, you might be running a shell of what you paid for.
 Whole sections disabled because the code underneath can’t support them.